wp-plugins/mathtex-equation-editor/readme.txt

 Features:

+1. Can work with a variety of Math Latex Rendering services.
+See Options for examples
-1. Insert images of math equations on your WYSIWYG Editor when creating/editing a blog post
+2. Insert images of math equations on your WYSIWYG Editor when creating/editing a blog post
-2. Convert equations in you created using codecogs to be rendered to your equations.
+3. Convert equations in you created using codecogs to be rendered to your equations.
+4. Easy to use Math Latex toolbar
+5. Auto closes (, [, { and |, and inserts any selected text between the brackets, or parenthesis.
+Making typing equations a lot easier
+5. Caches equations you insert into your blog post
+6. Can be set to submit request to the Math Latex Rendering servers using PHP (gets around that annoying referrer error on post emails sent to subscribers)
+7. Saves a history of the math latex mark up you inserted into your blog posts
+8. Can Send entire equations or a selections of it to Wolfram Alpha

+In the works:

+1. Support for custom button on the toolbar for those most used latex mark up.
+2. More icons especiall for matrices on the toolbar

 == Installation ==